ebassi/halting_problem/content/gnome/gtk-dev-blog.md

 you want to write an article for the GTK+ blog talking about this, then feel free to reach out to me with an outline, and I'll be happy to help you.

-In the meantime, the [first post][gtk-twig-web] in the *This Week in GTK+* has gone up; you'll get a new post every Monday, and if you want to raise awareness on something that happened during a week, feel free to point it out on [the wiki][gtk-twig-wiki].
+In the meantime, the [first post][gtk-twig-web] in the *This Week in GTK+* series has gone up; you'll get a new post about it every Monday, and if you want to raise awareness on something that happened during a week, feel free to point it out on [the wiki][gtk-twig-wiki].

 [gtk-blog]: https://blog.gtk.org
 [gtk-web]: http://www.gtk.org